Lodged by the Supreme Administrative Court

 The judgment of the Court of Justice of 22 June 2011 can be found here

-The subsequent decision of the Supreme Administrative Court (judgment of 25 August 2011, no. 3 Ads 130/2008-204) can be found here.
+The subsequent decision of the Supreme Administrative Court (judgment of 25 August 2011, no. 3 Ads 130/2008-204) can be found here (only in Czech).

 The Supreme Administrative Court referred the following questions to the Court of Justice for a preliminary ruling: